CommunityHiQ/Frends.Community.LDAP/README.md

 #result[0].GetAccountExpiresDateTime() - Returns a DateTime value for AD accountExpires attribute.
 If accountExpires=0x7FFFFFFFFFFFFFFF, DateTime.MaxValue is returned.

+#result[0].GetPropertyDateTime() - Return a DateTime value for AD attribute that is in numeric form.
+If attribute.Value=0x7FFFFFFFFFFFFFFF, DateTime.MaxValue is returned.

 #result can be looped by loop element, also.

 ## AD_SearchObjects